Cover-up fears in Malta despite PM's resignation

 Fenech's arrest has prompted week-long anti-Muscat street protests in Valletta after two years of standstill in the investigation.

-It has also prompted some in the European Parliament (EP) to speak of launching a sanctions procedure against Malta on grounds that its government has systematically abused the rule of law.
+It has also prompted some in the European Parliament (EP) to speak of launching a sanctions procedure against Malta on grounds that its government had systematically abused the rule of law.

 "Malta is a part of Europe, this concerns us all," Sophie in 't Veld, a Dutch liberal MEP who is to take part in an EP fact-finding mission to Malta on Tuesday and Wednesday, said.